nondescryptid/lawtech-reading-list/README.md

 ## Random Fun Links

+## Thanks to the following contributors:
+Add your name here if you've put down your own reading suggestions (and have made a pull request) :)

 ## Want to add on to this list / have suggestions / want to meet and chat?
 Make a pull request!
 Alternatively, I can be found on Telegram @suzukitomoe.